Student Academic Progress Program (SAPP)

 - participate in and successfully complete the Student Academic Progress Program, which will be outlined and discussed in more detail in your initial appointment.

-Students who are unable to raise their cumulative GPA to 2.0 or higher in one term will face academic suspension.
+Students who are unable to raise their term and cumulative GPA to 2.0 or higher in one term will face academic suspension.
 Students who earn a term GPA of 2.0 or higher but maintain a cumulative GPA below 2.0 will be continued on probation for another semester.

 Students who have a cumulative GPA below 2.0 for two terms are placed on academic suspension.
-Suspended students cannot take classes at Montclair State for a full calendar year; the suspension means that Montclair State will automatically remove students from any future classes for which they may have registered.
+Suspended students cannot take classes at Montclair State for a full calendar year; the suspension means that Montclair State will automatically remove students from any fall or spring classes for which they may have registered.
 Students will be permitted to remain in winter courses or summer courses, providing the course starts before, and including the day of, appeal notifications.
 (For Spring 2014, that date is June 16.)
 If a student’s cumulative gpa is raised to a 2.0 as a result of these winter or summer session courses, students can return to good standing.
 Good grades in winter or summer courses that do not raise the cumulative gpa to 2.0 will not change a student’s standing.

 Students are eligible to apply for readmission once they have been away for at least one year, however, readmission is not guaranteed.
 After suspension, it is recommended that students earn at least 15 credits with a minimum GPA of 2.5 and no D or F grades at another institution before applying for readmission at Montclair State University.